bhupinder58/IT-Support-Lab-/networking-basics/ping-and-traceroute-examples.md

 ```

 🌐 What is tracert?

-tracert shows the path packets take to reach a host.
+Tracert shows the path packets take to reach a host.

 ✅ What tracert does:

 It shows the path your data takes to reach a destination (like 8.8.8.8 or google.com).